 - Describe Azure Service Level Agreements (SLAs) and service lifecycles

 This final objective was simplified, removing complex subjects like determining composite SLAs, describing best practices to minimize Azure costs, and cost analysis.

-How to get prepared
+How to get prepared for AZ-900 exam

 Although the AZ-900 Microsoft Azure Fundamentals exam is considered a fundamental one, you need to understand a lot of concepts to succeed.
 You can use a lot of reference materials, like the learning paths available in Microsoft Learn.